-With 2014 cash costs of US\$0.66/lb (using an industry convention for calculating costs that is different from the way that CAML accounts for costs - Appendix 1 for explanation), the company is one of the lowest-cost copper producers in the industry.
+With 2014 cash costs of just US\$0.66/lb (using the Brook Hunt standard, see Appendix 1 for explanation), the company is one of the lowest copper producers in the industry.
 Figure 1 shows, on a cumulative basis, how the cost of producing one pound of copper varies throughout the industry, with CAML firmly located at the lower end of the cost curve.